fgh95/topic-example/chess.md

 Leave your thoughts here:

 - Ben: My mind is swole as hell
-- Tiejun: I don't like anything but Holloknight.
+- Tiejun: I don't like anything but Hollo Knight.
+But it's too hard.
 - George: Chess is good
 - Bobby fisher against the world is an interesting film
 - Ferran: Hello, Chess is good